- Anything that occupies space and has mass is called matter. In other words, they have both mass and volume.

 Classification of Matter

-The matter can be classified into different categories depending upon its physical or chemical nature.
+- The matter can be classified into different categories depending upon its physical or chemical nature.

-The term used to describe a particular kind of matter, is called material.
+The term used to describe a particular kind of matter is called material.

 Example: Wood, Water and Marble.

-1. Matter is made up of particles
+1. Matter is made up of Particles

 The particle nature of matter can be demonstrated by a simple activity.

-Observation: It is observed that the crystals of salt disappear.
+- It is observed that the crystals of salt disappear.

-Explanation: A water molecule consists of hydrogen and oxygen atom.
+- A water molecule consists of hydrogen and oxygen atom.
 Between hydrogen and oxygen, there are large empty spaces.
-We call these empty spaces a

 Void: When we add salt to the water, it goes into that void.
 As a result, we do not see any change in volume.

-Conclusion: This activity shows that, Matters are made of small particles.
+Conclusion: This activity shows that matters are made of small particles.
 And there is space between these particles.

-Observation: When we add potassium permanganate in water, the colour of water changes to pink.
+- When we add potassium permanganate in water, the colour of water changes to pink.

-Explanation: A small amount of Potassium permanganate contain millions of its molecules.
+- A small amount of Potassium permanganate contain millions of its molecules.
 When we dissolve potassium permanganate in water, its molecule spread uniformly in the solution and give a pink appearance.

 Conclusion: A visible particle may have a large number of smaller particles in it.

-1. Particles of matter are continuously moving
+1. Particles of Matter are Continuously Moving

 - The particles of these gases due to motion spread in the entire room.
 As a result, we can observe the smell of the lighted incense stick from a long distance.

-This shows that, Matters consist of small particles which are moving continuously.
+- This shows that Matters consist of small particles which are moving continuously.
 This means that particles of matter possess kinetic energy.